Skip links

 March 14, 2024

-Boca Chica, Texas — SpaceX’s Starship rocket, designed to send astronauts to the moon and Mars, completed nearly a full test flight through space on its third try, going farther than ever before, but disintegrated on its return over the Indian Ocean.
+Boca Chica, Texas.
+SpaceX’s Starship rocket, designed to send astronauts to the Moon and Mars, completed nearly a full test flight through space on its third attempt, going farther than ever before, but disintegrated on its return over the Indian Ocean.

 February 22, 2024